SiegfriedBz/Nextjs-Nike/README.md

 # Nike Landing Page

-Next.js 14 application created to learn Tailwind CSS.
+Next.js 14 application created to learn Tailwind CSS and responsive design.
 This project consists of a single landing page.

 ## Table of Contents
 - [Installation](#installation)